Ivelisse Page heals from stage 4 colon cancer with diet changes and mistletoe extract

 Ivelisse’s father had died of colon cancer when she was a young girl, and because of this she had been receiving early colon cancer screening.
 When she went in for a checkup it was discovered that she was severely anemic and needed a blood transfusion.
 She then received a colonoscopy which revealed a 5 cm tumor growing in her colon.
 Coincidentally, she was diagnosed at age 37, the same age as her father when he received his diagnosis.
 A surgery was scheduled to remove the tumor and it was discovered during that procedure that the cancer had spread to her liver….
 The diagnosis was stage 4.

 She says that the fear that surrounds a diagnosis of cancer is often more difficult than dealing with the disease itself.
 Although she admits to feeling overwhelmed at times, she was able to find comfort in her strong faith.
-She says that “God did not give her a spirit of fear,” and therefore she was able to turn the outcome over to Him.
+She says that “God did not give her a spirit of fear,” and therefore she turned the outcome over to Him.

 - What were her chances of survival with chemotherapy, when taking her age and staging into consideration?
 The answer was 67%.